jake-w-liu/UTDKernels.jl/docs/src/tutorial/ad.md

 println("Relative error: $(abs(grad_L_ad - grad_L_fd) / abs(grad_L_ad))")
 ```

-The AD gradients agree with finite differences to ``O(10^{-8})`` or better, confirming that the entire computational graph --- from angle wrapping through the KP four-term expansion, the regularised cot--``F`` product, the erfcx-based transition function, and the prefactor --- is end-to-end differentiable.
+The AD gradients agree with finite differences to ``O(10^{-8})`` or better on these test points, confirming differentiability of the implemented computational graph in smooth regions.
+As with any piecewise/asymptotic UTD formulation, exact transition-boundary points and branch-cut seams remain non-smooth sets where derivatives are not uniquely defined.